m7a/lo-nextcloud-docker/README.md

 That is mostly because of the problem mentioned in the preceding paragraphs:
 In order for Let's Encrypt to work it requires access to the challenge through port 80.
-As this port is served by the same webserver that is also binding port 443 for TLS, the server cannot start up without some certificate being in place already.
+As this port is served by the same webserver that is also binding port 443 for TLS, the server needs some certificates already to start up.

 Hence usually, this part of the setup is hand-crafted by first starting the server with either a dummy certificate or on port 80 only.
 Then, the Let's